glin/reactable/README.md

 colFormat(
   prefix = NULL,       # Prefix string
   suffix = NULL,       # Suffix string
-  digits = NULL,       # Max number of decimal places to round numbers separators = FALSE,  # Use grouping separators (e.g. thousands) for numbers?
+  digits = NULL,       # Number of decimal digits to use for numbers separators = FALSE,  # Use grouping separators (e.g. thousands) for numbers?
 Locale-dependent percent = FALSE,     # Format number as a percentage?
 Locale-dependent currency = NULL,     # Currency format.
 An ISO 4217 currency code, such as "USD", "EUR", "CNY".
 Locale-dependent